vijay1528/fogos-lineageos-guide/README.md

 * +62gb ram, +400gb storage nvme/ssd, +12 CPU cores
 * If u are going for VPS then prefer Baremetal/dedicated VPS

-* Note: these are just recommendations more cores/ram means more fast rom building
+* Note: these are just recommendations

 ## READ ALL THE WORDS AND LINES CAREFULLY